Part of the

 However, people do live in Antarctica for temporary stretches of time.
 Many scientists and researchers who are studying climate change, astronomy or geography spend months to over a year at a time on the southernmost continent.
 These long-term stays give them the chance to collect plenty of data.

 And, of course, antarctic tourists do live on the continent for very brief periods of time.
-On a Hurtigruten cruise, for example, you can expect to spend anywhere from a few days to up to a week there.
+On a HX Hurtigruten Expeditions cruise, for example, you can expect to spend anywhere from a few days to up to a week there.